 CGMs are now widespread and widely covered by insurance to benefit both Type 1s and Type 2s.
-Several different manufacturers are getting in on the action, and have varying features and costs.
+Several manufacturers are getting in on the action, offering a variety of features and costs.

 Dexcom was one of the first developers of CGM technology.
 Their latest, the Dexcom G6, makes monitoring your glucose easy.
-The sensors last 10 days.
-While they are only FDA approved for placement on the stomach, many users report successfully wearing them on arms and even legs with little or no loss of accuracy.
+Each sensor lasts 10 days.
+While they are only FDA-approved for placement on the stomach, many users report successfully wearing them on arms and even legs with little or no loss of accuracy.
 This provides for more flexible arrangements, especially if you also wear a pump.

 Arguably the leader in CGMs, the Dexcom G6 integrates with the Tandem t:slim pump with its Control-IQ automated insulin delivery technology.

 Sensors last 10 days, but resourceful users concerned about keeping costs say they can extend their use.
 Katie DiSimone has tips on how to extend their use.
 This is for the brave of heart, and we have not confirmed their optimism.

 Each sensor comes pre-loaded in a single-use applicator that applies the sensor to the skin, making insertion easy.
 A reusable transmitter then snaps into the sensor.
 Although the G6 does not require an over-tape, Dexcom offers one that many pumpers use.
 The transmitter requires no charging and gets replaced every 90 days.
 The cost is $199 for those without insurance.